Create a retro red and blue 3d analyph text effect in Photoshop

 Step 2: Change the cyan color to magenta

-Back in the Layers panel, double-click on the Blending Options icon (or on any empty gray area) for the type layer that holds the cyan part of the effect:
+Back in the Layers panel, double-click the Blending Options icon (or empty gray space) on the middle type layer (the cyan text).

 Reopening Photoshop's Blending Options to change the color cyan in the 3D text effect